 The area-specific weak field of the Xanadu region on Titan, one of Saturn’s moons, is replicated from an actual audio recording from the descending Huygens spacecraft as it landed on the surface.
 This to be the only audio recording ever made beyond our Moon with the Apollo missions and gives us a unique opportunity to replicate the area-specific weak field of Titan that has a physiological effect on the body.
 You can read more about the area-specific weak field replication here.

 Tuned items such as silicone wristbands, glass and aluminum behave similarly to an audio/video tape, the magnetic strip on your credit card or the hard drive on your computer.
 If you place them near a strong magnetic field such as a strong magnet the tuning will be corrupted.
 Not something to be concerned about in day to day use but it can happen under the right circumstances.
+If that occurs one can simply re-tune the item.
 Otherwise, the tuning is permanent.

 In the near future, researchers will be able to directly match the molecular field of geological specimens and determine where they originated from.
 I perform these field matches by hand and from audio, but the underlying physics is there.
 Here are some applications to consider using this process that would be noninvasive: